marrujoalex/Website/beta/docs/index.md

 [Cheetah](/cheetah/index.md) is a JSON library that supports Swift 4 codables.
 In addition to that, it shares an API that fits right in with Swift and other OpenKitten libraries.

-[Ocelot](/ocelot/index.md) is a JWT library that also supports codables for decoding JWTs.
-It leans on [Cheetah](/cheetah/index.md) for JSON data.
+[Ocelot](/ocelot/index.md) is a JWT library that also supports codables for decoding JWTs, leaning on [Cheetah](/cheetah/index.md) for JSON data.

 [Schrodinger](/schrodinger/index.md) is the promise library, used for asynchronous data flow.